mabdinur/starterprojectspring/README.md

 }
 ```

-Add the rest controller below to your SecondService project.
+Add the RestController below to your SecondService project.
 This controller will return a string when SecondServiceController.secondTracedMethod is called:

 ```java
 import org.springframework.beans.factory.annotation.Autowired;